conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 - Subscribed topics
 - Shared topics

-Additionally, if you belong to the owner Group of the Application, you can generate Application Instance Tokens to use with the CLI to create resources.
+Additionally, if you belong to the owner Group of the Application, you can generate Application Instance API Keys to use with the CLI to create resources.

 ![AppCatalogDetails](img/app-catalog-details.png)